jgruber/tmos-cloudinit/README.md

 ## Creating OpenStack Formatted Cloudinit ConfigDrive ISOs - Using a Docker Instance ##

 While IaaS clouds already support mechanisms to supply cloudinit userdata to declare guest instances configurations, some virtualization environments do not.
-For those environments, an ISO CDROM image can be attached to BIG-IP Virtual Edition guest prior to booting it.
-If the image is formatted as a cloudinit ConfigDrive data source, cloudinit modules can still be used.
+For those environments, an ISO CDROM image can be attached to BIG-IP Virtual Edition guests prior to initial booting.
+If the ISO image is formatted as a cloudinit ConfigDrive data source, cloudinit modules can still be used, even when the virtualization environemtn does not directly support it.

 As an example, VMWare Workstation can be use to deploy a BIG-IP Virtual Edition instance from a patched OVA archive.
 It will build the instance attributes per the F5-defined OVF, and the instance will be powered off.
 Prior to starting the instance, the user can add an IDE CDROM drive device and attach a ConfigDrive ISO file.